The Graduated Approach - Principles and Processes

 The aim of reasonable adjustments under the Equality Act 2010 is to avoid as far as possible by reasonable means the disadvantage which a disabled student experiences because of their disability.

 Positive steps must be taken to ensure that disabled students can fully participate in the education and other benefits, facilities and services provided for students.

 Local authorities in England are required to set out in their Local Offer information about provision they expect to be available across education, health and social care for children and young people in their area who have SEN or are disabled, including those who do not have Education, Health and Care (EHC) plans.
 Local authorities must consult locally on what provision the Local Offer should contain.

 The Graduated Approach sets out how children and young people should be effectively supported across a continuum of education provision, starting with a high-quality whole school or setting approach.

-A ‘tiered’ approach to supporting to Improving outcomes for all children and young people with special educational need:
+A ‘tiered’ approach to supporting to improving outcomes for all children and young people with special educational needs.

 - Early Years Intervention Guidance

 - School-age Intervention Guidance